 - check with your car’s manufacturer before getting the engine converted

 - only use an installer approved by UKLPG, the association for the LPG industry

 Most LPG vehicles are bi-fuel (or ‘dual fuel’), meaning they can run on either LPG or petrol.
 This lets the vehicle use petrol in areas where LPG isn’t available.

 It typically costs from £1,600 to convert a car to LPG, depending on the vehicle.
 LPG cars can get a lower rate of car tax, as they are classed as ‘Alternative Fuel Cars’.

-Vehicles using LPG perform like petrol vehicles, but produce:
+Vehicles using LPG deliver a similar performance to petrol vehicles, but produce:

 - about 14 per cent less carbon dioxide (CO2) than similar petrol engines

 - similar emissions of nitrogen oxides (NOx) and particulates (soot) to petrol vehicles

 - much lower NOx and particulate emissions than all but Euro 6 diesel engines (for more on Euro 6, see ‘Greener cars and driving’ page below.)